 Selling isn’t easy when you’re an introvert.
-By its very nature, selling involves interacting with people, distinguishing yourself in a crowd, and putting yourself at risk of failure – none of which come naturally to those with a more introverted nature.
+It involves interacting with people, distinguishing yourself in a crowd, and putting yourself at risk of failure – none of which comes easy to someone with an introverted nature.

-When you learn how to use these traits to your benefit, sales conversations can become fun (yes, even for introverts).
+When you learn how to use these traits to your benefit, sales conversations can be fun (yes, even for introverts!).
 Here’s how to do it:

 Cold Calling Tip #1: Be Prepared

 Operating off-the-cuff may feel especially difficult for introverts, who often struggle with the idea of cold outreach.
 Being as prepared as possible takes some uncertainty out of cold sales calls.

 Here are a few steps you can take to feel more prepared:

 - Research the person before you contact them.
 A quick social media search can help you find commonalities, such as schools you attended or previous work relationships.
 Putting a face to a name (even if you can only do so digitally) will help you determine how to customize your pitch so that it feels more personal.

 - Determine how each prospect could benefit from doing business with you and communicate your value.
 How would your products or services improve their business or impact their bottom line?
 To help shape these conversations, you can leverage interactive value selling tools such as ROI or TCO calculators to collect real-time data from buyers and quantify and communicate the value of your solution.